Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Top speed movement

 Benkei's air special makes him leap high into the air followed by a quick forward downsmash that leaves him underground in a "digging" state.
-This action uses Benkei's base Speed and it also gains a percentage-based speed bonus from Agility 10.
-Conveniently for speedrunners, it ignores Speed cap and allows movement at such a high velocity it can even be difficult to control.
-The average Speed of this technique is hard to estimate, but it's probably in the 420-440 range.
+This action uses Benkei's base Speed and it also gains a percentage-based Speed bonus from Agility 10.
+Since Agility can give a character up to a 17% attack speed boost, a quick calculation would suggest that the maximum Speed of this movement is 421,2.
+However, in practice the average Speed is slightly slower than that since the air special does have some cooldown between uses.

 Benkei speed digging is explained in more detail [here](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/WO3U-speedrun-guide.md#Benkei-speed-tech).